 Core subjects such as reading, writing, math, spelling, grammar, science, and social studies provide a solid foundation for all Lower School students.
 In addition to time spent in the classrooms, Lower School students participate in resource classes throughout the week.
-These resource classes include library, study skills, world studies, music, band, computer, and physical education.
+These resource classes include library, study skills, world studies, music, band, STEM, and physical education.

 Students have morning snack, morning recess, lunch, afternoon snack, and afternoon recess as times to relax during the day.
 As in both Middle and Upper School, monthly assemblies are held that may focus on character development, cultural enrichment, or other forms of entertainment for the children.